 God, full beyond all fullness, brought creatures into being not because He had need of anything, but so that they might participate in Him in proportion to their capacity and that He Himself might rejoice in His works (cf. Ps.
-104:31), through seeing them joyful and ever filled to overflowing with His inexhaustible gifts.
-45
+104:31), through seeing them joyful and ever filled to overflowing with His inexhaustible gifts.49

 There is, therefore, most certainly, unlike transhumanism, a firm distinction between the uncreated Creator God and the created creation whose pinnacle is the human being.
 However, Orthodoxy does not thereby alienate God from creation.
-Nor does it need to collapse the two-like transhumanism--ending in pantheism.
-The distinction of God and creation in practice is tension filled as the creature is continually striving beyond its created capacity to participate in the divine which capacity God graciously enlarges.
-Thus we participate in God to a greater or lesser degree according to our God given capacity.
-But how do we participate in him?
+Nor does it need to collapse the two-like transhumanism-ending in pantheism.
+The distinction of God and creation in practice is tension-filled as the creature is continually striving beyond its created capacity to participate in the divine which God graciously enlarges.50 Thus we participate in God to a greater or lesser degree according to our God given capacity.51 But how do we participate in Him?

-God creates, sustains and reveals himself in the cosmos not in any distant fashion but most intimately through his multiple divine uncreated energies which are his dynamic and essential activity since energies are the activity of a nature (here the divine nature), as Gregory Palamas (1296-1359) writes: "God both is and is said to be the nature of all beings, in so far as all partake of Him and subsist by means of this participation: not, however, by participation in His nature - far from it -but by participation in His energy."
-48 The
+God creates, sustains and reveals Himself in the cosmos not in any distant fashion but most intimately through His multiple divine uncreated energies which are His dynamic and essential activity since energies are the activity of a nature (here the divine nature): 'God both is and is said to be the nature of all beings, in so far as all